ProlificsPanther/LoginTemplate/README.md

 # LoginTemplate
-This simple HTML Template will help you get started with designing your Login screen for your Panther Web Application.
+This simple HTML Template will help you get started on designing your Login screen for your Panther Web Application.

 # Pre-Requisites
-  * Panther Servlet /Apache
+  * Panther Servlet / Apache Web Server
-  * Panther ini file for the Panther Web application
+  * Panther Web ini file

 # This repository consists of 3 files
   * login  Panther screen